 Depression: A Brief Overview

+Over the decades, depression seems to have morphed into one of the world’s most serious medical illnesses.
+Worldwide, this epidemic is one of the leading causes of disease and injury and affects 20 million people in the United States.[2,3] As mentioned above, depression takes many forms, some of which can be unpredictable.
+Because everyone is on a different journey, cases may be similar but no case is the same.
 This is especially true when you consider high-functioning depression, which sometimes shares symptoms like persistent sadness, hopelessness, irritability, and changes in appetite or weight.[2]
 Now, everyone feels one or a combination of these things from time to time.
-But people who are truly depressed – not just feeling the blues – exhibit most of these feelings or behaviors every day to the point where you cease to function properly in daily life.
+But people who are truly depressed – not just feeling the blues – exhibit most of these feelings or behaviors every day to the point where they cease to function properly in daily life.
+So, what does depression look like in people who mask it?

 16 Realities People with High-Functioning Depression Wish You Knew

-Huffington Post reached out to their ‘Lifestyle’ audience on this topic to hear firsthand what people suffering from high-functioning depression live with day in, day out.[4,5,6] We hope these personal experiences help you help others who may be living through the same struggle.
+Huffington Post reached out to their ‘Lifestyle’ audience on this topic to hear firsthand what people suffering from high-functioning depression live with day in, and day out.[4,5,6] We hope these personal experiences help you help others who may be living through the same struggle.

 People find it difficult to comprehend the difficulty of their symptoms

-“Because I can work full time and do well, own my own home and take care of everything myself, people underestimate just how deeply I struggle and how hard it is to function some days.
+“Because I can work full time and do well, own my own home, and take care of everything myself, people underestimate just how deeply I struggle and how hard it is to function some days.
 It takes time to process things.
-Negative experiences stay with me for awhile when others can move on quickly.
-They just label me as negative, dramatic or too sensitive but it’s my process.” – Christine Dolan
+Negative experiences stay with me for a while when others can move on quickly.
+They just label me as negative, dramatic, or too sensitive but it’s my process.” – Christine Dolan

 High-functioning goes far deeper than just life’s circumstances